- Kansas City Metropolitan Bar Association

 - Association of Women Lawyers

-Liz is a counsel attorney in the firm’s Kansas City office.
+Liz is an associate attorney in the firm’s Kansas City office.
 She defends employers at all stages of litigation, including in state and federal courts and administrative agencies.

 Prior to joining the firm, Liz developed litigation experience at two area law firms, a major general practice firm and a litigation boutique.
 There, she represented a variety of clients in commercial litigation, employment disputes, wage and hour actions, business disputes, and general civil litigation and participated in several jury trials